kotlin-hands-on/hands-on/Kotlin Native Concurrency/03_Global.md

 i 6
 ```

-Keep in mind that if you were accessing `ThreadLocalGlobalState` from another thread, the value of `i` would be different. *Each thread gets it's own copy of an object annotated with `@ThreadLocal`.*
+Keep in mind that if you were accessing `ThreadLocalGlobalState` from another thread, the value of `i` would be different. *Each thread gets its own copy of an object annotated with `@ThreadLocal`.*

 We haven't explained how to leave the main thread yet, but to see how `@ThreadLocal` behaves with multiple threads, run `threadLocalDifferentThreads()`.
 In the following code, the lambda passed to `background` runs in a different thread: